canonical/github-runner-operator/README.md

 If there are more idle runners than configured, the oldest idle runners are unregistered and destroyed.
 If there are less idle runners than configured, new runners are spawned and registered with GitHub.

-This means that each interval, each unit will make one or more API calls to GitHub.
+During each time period, every unit will make one or more API calls to GitHub.
 The interval may need to be adjusted if the number of units is large enough to trigger [Rate Limiting](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting).

 ## Development